pluralsight/guides/draft/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

 }
 ```

-We can use these extension methods below:
+To demonstrate the extension methods, we can use the code below:
 ```csharp
 var user = new User()
 {